-The format doesn’t change.
-It will happen in a dedicated place, and people will share the three elements of their update.
+The overall format doesn’t change much.
+It should still happen in a dedicated place and people will share the same three elements of their update.

 The dedicated place, instead of being a meeting room or a video call link, will become a channel in your text-based communication tool, such as Slack, HipChat, Rocket, or whatever your team is using.

-You don’t need a dedicated global time, just set a standard local, such as “by 10am in your timezone.”
-People will then know to get all their notes in by their 10am, and everyone can choose when to read the standup notes.
+You don’t need a dedicated global time, just set a standard local time, such as “by 10am in your timezone.”
+People will then know to get all their notes in by 10am in their day, and everyone can choose when to read the standup notes.

 Keeping updates consistent

-With so many people typing out the same brief update, to help with skimming you want everyone to use the same format.
+With so many people typing out the same brief update, you’ll want everyone to use the same format to make skimming easier.
 Set up an outline or template as a standard for the team.
 Here at TextExpander, we use TextExpander snippets for that.

 Here’s an example fo a good reusable outline for stand-up notes: